In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 - Results in a report that helps everyone.

 Testing whether our meetings are F.A.I.R. means meetings are productive and everyone's time is respected.
+If you're managing remote teams, this may be one of the biggest unlocks of employee productivity.

 F.A.I.R.
 Step 1: FORMAT